Administrative Procedure 546

 - Permission for community use of any school furniture and equipment shall require the advance approval of the Principal.
 Use of facilities, equipment or materials by employees is not permitted unless this use directly supports the employee’s job-related functions (see AP 549 Personal Use of Division Facilities, Equipment, and Materials).

-- Next Step Continuing Education shall co-ordinate the booking of all school facilities, collection of payments and payment of custodial costs in Sherwood Park and Fort Saskatchewan.
+- Facility Services shall co-ordinate the booking of all school facilities, collection of payments and payment of custodial costs in Sherwood Park and Fort Saskatchewan.
 Rural schools shall perform their own booking functions.

-- In the event of a conflict between renters or potential renters and the Division, the Principal of Next Step (for urban schools) or the Director of Facility Services (for rural schools) shall attempt to resolve the conflict.
+- In the event of a conflict between renters or potential renters and the Division, the Director of Facility Services shall attempt to resolve the conflict.
 Their decision shall be final.